segraef/graef.io/content/posts/the-silent-leak-why-you-should-never-paste-keys-into-ai-chats/index.md

 - **Copilot content exclusions**: In Copilot Business/Enterprise, admins can exclude specific files or paths from being sent as context to the Copilot API.
 Configure it in your organisation's Copilot policy settings.
 - **`.copilotignore`**: Works like `.gitignore` but tells Copilot which files to skip during workspace indexing.

-Claude Code respects a `.claudeignore` file in your project root with the same `.gitignore` syntax.
+Claude Code uses `permissions.deny` in `.claude/settings.json` to block file reads — no separate ignore file.
 Cursor respects `.cursorignore`.
 Use them.

 ## Final Thoughts